LL.M. (Taxation), New York University

 B.S., Vanderbilt University

-Cassady V. “Cass” Brewer, assistant professor of law, teaches Basic Federal Income Taxation, Nonprofit Organizations, Taxation of Business Organizations, Partnership Taxation, and the Law of Social Enterprise.
-His research primarily focuses upon the legal and tax aspects of the intersection of tax-exempt, nonprofit organizations with for-profit enterprises and commercial activity.
-In particular, Brewer writes and speaks extensively on the legal and tax aspects of the emerging “hybrid” business forms such as the benefit corporation and the low-profit limited liability company.
+Cassady V. “Cass” Brewer (he/him/his), professor of law, teaches Basic Federal Income Taxation, Nonprofit Organizations, Taxation of Business Organizations, Partnership Taxation, and the Law of Social Enterprise.
+Brewer's research primarily focuses on the legal and tax aspects of the intersection of tax-exempt, nonprofit organizations with for-profit enterprises and commercial activity.
+He speaks regularly on federal income tax topics as well as the legal and tax aspects of emerging “hybrid” business forms such as the benefit corporation and the low-profit limited liability company.

 Brewer received his LL.M.
 (Taxation) from New York University, where he served as graduate editor of the Tax Law Review.
 He is a graduate of the University of Arkansas School of Law, where he was editor-in-chief of the Arkansas Law Review.
 He received his undergraduate degree from Vanderbilt University.

 He co-founded the Nonprofit Law Section of the State Bar of Georgia, and he is a past co-chair of the Section.
-Brewer also has participated in drafting and amending the Georgia Limited Liability Company and Limited Liability Partnership Acts and continues to serve as a member of the Partnerships and LLCs Subcommittee of the Business Law Section of the State Bar of Georgia.
+Brewer also has participated in drafting and amending the Georgia Limited Liability Company and Limited Liability Partnership Acts.
+Brewer currently serves as the Reporter for the Legislative Proposals Committee of the Nonprofit Law Section of the State Bar of Georgia.